-Resource Area Potential Environmental Impact from Proposed Action Geology and Soils 1 Soils Native soil profiles within the top several feet would be disturbed by either leveling, excavation, or filling associated with land clearing and construction activities.
-Once operational, the launch facility would not be expected to have any measurable impact soils within or adjacent to the launch complex.
-Underlying geological characteristics would not be impacted by construction or operation of LC-48, and are common on K3 and in east-central Florida.
-Overall impacts would be considered none to geology and moderate to soil.
-Transportation The Proposed Action would result in the continuation of many of the modes of transportation presently occurring at KSC but potentially in greater amounts.
+Resource Area Potential Environmental Impact from Proposed Action Transportation The Proposed Action would result in the continuation of many of the modes of transportation presently occurring at KSC but potentially in greater amounts.
 LC-48 would accommodate up to 52 launches per year per pad, totaling 104 launches a year overall.
 Short-term and long-term minimal adverse effects would be expected.
-Short-term increases in traffic would result from construction worker commutes during construction and modification activities of new or existing facilities.
+Short-term increases in traffic would result from construction worker commutes during construction and modification of facilities.
 Long-term effects would be primarily due to additional worker commutes and changes in traffic patterns near more centralized activities at KSC and the launch complexes.
 Increased traffic volumes and changes in traffic patterns would have minimal effects, and there would be some long-term beneficial effects from upgrades to infrastructure leading to the site.
 The Proposed Action is not expected to cause appreciable changes in the overall traffic volume at KSC; however, some components could affect the level of service at intersections or roadways both at and away from the facilities.
-Transportation impacts would be classified as minimal due to increased traffic on roadways in support of the Utilities The Proposed Action project area would require access to electric, fiber connectivity, water, sewer, and high-pressure gases.
-Development of the new launch complex would include activities such as construction of roads, upgrading and installing aboveground and underground utilities, excavation, foundation pouring, the building of a clean pad and modification of existing infrastructures.
-Effects of consumption of resources from the potable water, electric, gas, communication and solid waste systems are all expected to be measurable, but small compared to use at KSC as a whole and, therefore, classified as moderate.
-Production of industrial wastewater could impact either the domestic wastewater system or groundwater (if disposed of via percolation under permit).
+Transportation impacts would be classified as minimal due to increased traffic on roadways in support of the launches predicted to take place each year.
+Utilities The Proposed Action project area would require access to electric, fiber connectivity, water, sewer, and high-pressure gases.
+Development of the new launch complex would include activities such as construction of roads, upgrading and installing aboveground and underground utilities, excavation, foundation pouring, the building of a clean pad and modification of existing infrastructure.
+Effects of consumption of resources from the potable water, electric, gas, communication and solid waste systems are all expected to be measurable, but small compared to use at KSC as a whole and therefore, classified as moderate.
+Production of industrial wastewater could impact either the domestic wastewater system or groundwater, if disposed of via percolation under permit.
 In either case, the effect would be moderate.